usaid-cs/yesterday-i-learned/random.md

 1. Blood THC level does not strongly correlate with impairment.
 Detecting THC in the blood means almost nothing when it comes to how well a person drives.
 1. Unlike Arkansas, the Arkansas City of Kansas is [pronounced](https://translate.google.com/#en/de/Arkansas%20City%2C%20KS%20in%20Arkansas%20and%20Kansas) ar-KAN-sas, with the S, like Kansas.
 1. Horses are often given [terrible names](http://www.sbnation.com/2013/5/3/4297072/the-list-worst-possible-horse-names) compared to other pets.
-1. Insider stock selling is almost never a good sign.
-Unless they are retiring or something, why would someone with a good company sell?
 1. 旁門左道 又為 不正。
 1. Once you stay vegan for three years, you probably will continue to be vegan for the rest of your life.
 If you quit earlier than three years, this is not true.
 1. Since debloating a ROM doesn't resize the system partition, it is important to choose a phone (and carrier combo) that does not ship with useless junk in the first place.